palito-is-ur-pal/pistolshrimpgames.github.io/pages/simple/quickstart/simple_quickstart_1.md

 A sim is just a container, so we need some ai files to actually create some gameplay.

-Add a new ai file by going to **File > New** and picking a place to put the ai file.
+Add a new ai file by going to **File > New Script** and picking a place to put the ai file.
 Let's put it next to your sim file and name it the same as your sim, since we'll be using it to house the main component.
 Place the file at **game/sim/test_sim/test_sim.ai**.

 Your Simulations window should now look like this, with the simulation and ai included.